Written For ParentCircle Website new design update

 You start fearing the worst when you get a letter from your child's school requesting you to come and meet the teacher.
 You start making plans about whether to stay calm and listen to what the teacher says, firmly defend your child or get into a confrontation.
 The bottom line is, you start panicking.
 Let's look at how you can talk to the teacher in a constructive way.

-Once speaking to your child give you an idea, try to come up with the right questions to ask the teacher, which can help find a solution to the problem.
+Once speaking to your child gives you an idea, try to come up with the right questions to ask the teacher, which can help find a solution to the problem.

 Adopting this approach will go a long way in establishing you as a positive parent who is willing to work with the teacher towards a solution.